 Will overfilling or underfilling my implants void the manufacturer's warranty?

-Yes, if the implant is not filled within the manufacturer's specifications, the company may reserve the right to void the warranty.
-If your surgeon decides to over/under fill, it's advisable to get it in writing that he will cover the expenses that the warranty covers in the event of a rupture.
+Yes, if the implant is not filled within the manufacturer's specifications, the company reserves the right to void the warranty.
+If your surgeon decides to over/under fill, you need a written agreement that ensures the same coverage for expenses that the warranty covers in the event of a rupture.

 How long does the breast implant procedure take?